 Before you start composing your follow-up, make sure to reconsider your goals and decide what you want to achieve.

 Don’t let this confuse you – it’s true that your ultimate goal is the same, and that’s to sell, but in order to achieve it, other smaller goals within your campaigns will most probably change.

-As every situation is unique, you need to adjust your follow-up based on how the performance of your initial email.
+As every situation is unique, you need to adjust your follow-up based on the performance of your initial email and prospects’ past engagement

 So, have a clear idea about what you want from every individual follow-up before you start working on it.